gdimitriu/pixy2Droid/README.md

 ## AutoMove

-Pixy2 camera is used to read bar codes from the ground, those code instruct the droid how to move.
+Pixy2 camera is used to read bar codes from the ground, those code instruct the droid how to move, those could be overrided from app or ble commands.

 0 is left